Wolf Microwave Not Heating [5 Possible Causes & Solutions]

 Troubleshooting Wolf Microwave Not Heating

-• Check the power supply: Make sure the microwave is properly plugged in and that the circuit breaker or fuse hasn’t tripped.
-If the microwave is connected to a GFCI outlet, make sure it hasn’t tripped and needs to be reset.
+• Check the power supply: Make sure the microwave is properly plugged in and the circuit breaker or fuse hasn’t tripped.
+If it’s on a GFCI outlet, check whether that’s tripped and needs resetting.

-• Check the thermal cut-out switch: The thermal cut-out switch can also cause the microwave to stop heating.
-Check the switch for signs of damage, and test its continuity with a multimeter.
+• Check the thermal cut-out switch: Look for visible damage and test its continuity with a multimeter.

 Fixing Wolf Microwave Not Heating